 I hope that audiences will be able to go away and be able to forgive themselves.

-When it comes to getting angry and frustrated in this technological, technocratic society you live in, that they’ll forgive people because none of us are perfect.
+When it comes to getting angry and frustrated in this technological, technocratic society you live in, they’ll forgive people because none of us is perfect.

 I learned on this journey from prison to a Los Angeles premiere, that I couldn’t attend because I managed to throw myself down the stairs and break my leg, …be nice to each other!
 Don’t go out and shoot somebody, just be nice to each other.

 Experience is everything.
 It’s what we draw upon to fill the gaps when confronted by a blank page.

 My own personal experience has taken me from the back streets of the Scottish city of Dundee (known for jam, jute and journalism) to the bright glittering lights of Hollywood.
 In between, I have been a soldier, a taxi driver, an ice cream salesman, a leather worker, a construction manager and a barrister.